 Oral Histories with Baylor University

-Among the duties of the Texas Holocaust and Genocide Commission are to compile a list of liberators of concentration camps who have agreed to share their verifiable knowledge and experiences regarding the Holocaust and to gather resources that could be included in or used to support Holocaust and genocide courses of study and awareness programs.
-With these goals in mind, the THGC contracted with Baylor University’s Institute for Oral History to create the Texas Liberators Oral History project, chronicling the oral histories of 21 Texans who were involved in the liberation of camps at the end of World War II.
+Among the duties of the Texas Holocaust, Genocide, and Antisemitism Advisory Commission are to compile a list of liberators of concentration camps who have agreed to share their verifiable knowledge and experiences regarding the Holocaust and to gather resources that could be included in or used to support Holocaust and genocide courses of study and awareness programs.
+With these goals in mind, the former Texas Holocaust and Genocide Commission contracted with Baylor University’s Institute for Oral History to create the Texas Liberators Oral History project, chronicling the oral histories of 21 Texans who were involved in the liberation of camps at the end of World War II.

 Now complete, the video interviews with 19 liberators are now available through the Commission's YouTube channel.
-The THGC has also partnered with the Library of Congress to make transcripts of the interviews available through the institution’s Veterans History Project.
-Links to trailers for several of the interviews are given below.
+(A twentieth interview is also included, however it was conducted by Holocaust Museum Houston and not with Baylor University's Institute for Oral History.)
+The THGC also partnered with the Library of Congress to make transcripts of the interviews available through the institution’s Veterans History Project.
+Excerpts of oral testimonies from five liberator interviews are given below.